anthonymarkreynolds/django-microblog/README.md

 ## Summary of What I've Learned So Far

-### Django Basics

-- How to create a new Django project and app
-- How to define models and use the ORM to interact with the database
-- How to create views and templates to display content to users
-- How to use URL routing to map requests to specific views
+In this project, I learned about various Django concepts, including:

 - How to use the built-in authentication and authorization functionality to secure parts of the app
 - How to use Django's form classes to handle user input and validation
+- URL routing using `urls.py`
-- How to use Django's generic views to simplify the development process
+- Views and generic views
+- Templates and template tags
+- Bootstrap 5 Intergration
+- Models and database interactions
+- `__init__.py` and package management
+- `reverse` and `reverse_lazy`
+- Caching using Django's cache framework

 ### Third-Party Libraries

-- How to use third-party libraries like `django-markdownx` to add functionality to the app
+- How to use third-party libraries like `markdown` to add functionality to the app
 - How to install and manage dependencies using `pip` and `requirements.txt`

-### Git and Version Control

-- How to use Git for version control and collaboration
-- How to create and manage branches, commit changes, and push to a remote repository
-- How to use Git's merge and pull request functionality to merge changes into the main branch

-This is just a high-level summary of what I've learned so far.
-I've also gained a lot of practical experience working with Django and building a real-world app.
-I've learned how to break down a project into smaller tasks, how to research and solve problems, and how to work iteratively to improve and refine the app over time.
+Through this project, I gained a better understanding of how Django handles requests, renders responses, and interacts with databases.
+I also learned how to implement caching in a Django application, which can significantly improve the application's performance.

+Overall, this project was a great opportunity to learn and practice Django concepts and develop a functional microblog application.

 ## License